DaveMcMartin/anki-image2card/README.md

    The "Japanese Sentence" note type from the Ankidrone Foundation deck.

 4. **Can I use other AI/TTS providers?**
-   Yes!
    The architecture is designed to be extensible.
 You can add new providers by implementing the appropriate interfaces in the `ai/` modules.
 Feel free to open a pull request if you have implemented a new provider.

 ## Dependencies